Chapter 86A: Prohibition of Illicit Discharges and Connections to the Town of Brookhaven Municipal Separate Storm Sewer System

 This prohibition expressly includes, without limitations, prior illicit connections, regardless of whether the connection was permissible under law or practices applicable or prevailing at the time of connection.

-A person shall be in violation of this chapter if the person connects a line conveying sewage to the municipality's MS4, or allows such a connection to continue.
+A property owner shall be in violation of this chapter if a connecting line or overland flow conveying wastewater to the municipality's MS4 is found on the property; or allows such a connection to continue.

-The owner or operator of a commercial or industrial establishment to provide, at his/her own expense, reasonable protection from accidental discharge of prohibited materials or other wastes into the MS4 through the use of structural and nonstructural BMPs.
+The owner or operator of private property or a commercial or industrial establishment to provide, at his/her own expense, reasonable protection from accidental discharge of prohibited materials or other wastes into the MS4 or to private property through the use of structural and nonstructural BMPs.

 Compliance with all terms and conditions of a valid SPDES permit authorizing the discharge of stormwater associated with industrial activity, to the extent practicable, shall be deemed compliance with the provisions of this section.

-The SMO may, without prior notice, suspend MS4 discharge access to a person when such suspension is necessary to stop an actual or threatened discharge, which presents or may present imminent and substantial danger to the environment, to the health or welfare of persons, or to the MS4.
-The SMO shall notify the person of such suspension within a reasonable time thereafter, in writing, of the reasons for the suspension.
-If the violator fails to comply with a suspension order issued in an emergency, the SMO may take such steps as deemed necessary to prevent or minimize damage to the MS4 or to minimize hazardous conditions, which may adversely affect the health, safety, welfare, and property of Town residents and the general public.
+The SMO may, without prior notice, suspend MS4 discharge access to a property owner when such suspension is necessary to stop an actual or threatened discharge which presents or may present imminent and substantial danger to the environment, to the health or welfare of persons, or to the MS4.
+The SMO shall notify the responsible party of such suspension within a reasonable time thereafter, in writing, of the reasons for the suspension.
+If the violator fails to comply with a suspension order issued in an emergency, the SMO may take such steps as deemed necessary to prevent or minimize damage to the MS4 or to minimize hazardous conditions which may adversely affect the health, safety, welfare, and property of Town residents and the general public.

 Termination due to the detection of illicit discharge.
-Any person discharging to the Town's MS4 in violation of this chapter may have his/her MS4 access terminated if such termination would abate or reduce an illicit discharge.
+Any property owner conveying a discharge to the Town's MS4 or private property in violation of this chapter may have his/her MS4 access terminated if such termination would abate or reduce an illicit discharge.
 The SMO will notify a violator in writing of the proposed termination of its MS4 access and the reasons therefor.
-The violator may petition the SMO for a reconsideration and hearing.
+The violator may petition the SMO within 15 calendar days for reconsideration and an abatement conference or hearing.
 The SMO may grant access if he/she finds that the illicit discharge has ceased and the discharger has taken steps to prevent its recurrence.
 Access may be denied if the SMO determines in writing that the illicit discharge has not ceased or is likely to recur.
-A person commits an offense if the person reinstates MS4 access to premises terminated pursuant to this section, without the prior approval of the SMO.
+A property owner commits an offense, punishable by fines, if the property owner reinstates MS4 access to premises terminated pursuant to this section without the prior approval of the SMO.

 Any person subject to an industrial or construction activity SPDES stormwater discharge permit shall comply with all provisions of such permit.
 Proof of compliance with said permit may be required in a form acceptable to the Town prior to the allowing of discharges to the MS4.